Customer Experience Marketing.

 When senior leaders talk about growth, they refer to new business.
 How many leads did Marketing bring in?
 How many of those leads did Sales close?
 What is the closing rate, and how do our numbers compare to last year?
 These metrics are the foundation of nearly every company’s assessment of their position in the marketplace.

-But here is a fact that might surprise them: According to best-selling author and business strategist Frederick Reicheld, a five percent boost in customer retention results in a 25 to 100 percent leap in profits.
+But here is a fact that might surprise them: According to best-selling author and business strategist Frederick Reicheld, five percent boost in customer retention results in a 25 to 100 percent leap in profits.

 If your company never lost a client, what would that mean to your bottom line?
 When you add up the numbers, it completely changes the conversation about growth.